BestTimesToVisit.com Logo

 Rental Cars

-Renting a car offers the most freedom, especially if you plan to explore beyond Paramaribo and visit national parks like Brownsberg or the interior.
-Roads can be challenging, particularly outside the capital.
+Renting a car offers the most flexibility, particularly if you plan to explore beyond Paramaribo and visit national parks or more remote areas.
+Roads outside the capital can be in poor condition, especially during the rainy season.

 Bicycles

-Tip:Rent from reputable hotels or dedicated bike shops.
-Always lock your bike securely, even for short stops.
-Be aware of traffic, which can be unpredictable.
-Avoid cycling during the hottest parts of the day (midday) and after dark due to poor lighting.
+Tip:Rent from reputable shops or hotels.
+Always lock your bike securely, even for short stops, as petty theft can occur.
+Be aware of traffic, especially the unpredictable movements of minibuses and scooters.
+The heat can be intense, so cycle during cooler parts of the day and stay hydrated.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.